 The most important feature of a whiteboard is its surface.
 There are three conventional grades:

 Whiteboards are constructed much in the manner of a framed picture.
 The white surface is framed by an aluminium or plastic profile and in the case of larger (and more stable, i.e. better!) versions is kept distortion-free by means of a metal backing sheet that is mounted on the back of the aluminium frame.
 Other attributes indicative of quality include the workmanship, the construction and the sturdiness of the core and the backing sheet.

 All the whiteboards we have on offer are magnet friendly and can therefore be used both as a writing board and as a magnet board.

 One last thing: When dealing with the topic of whiteboards one can quickly come to the conclusion that more gifted designers have abandoned the whole sector.
-If you decide that, no, I dont want any of these versions you could perhaps be persuaded to make your own using WHITEBOARD FILM and (for example) DIBOND note, however, that such a whiteboard will not be receptive to magnets.
-A writing surface that is likewise dry-erasable but rather more suitable for use in the kitchen or the hallway can be created by combining a WINDOW MARKER and a smooth (NOT satin-finished) ACRYLIC GLASS SHEET.
+If you decide that, no, I don’t want any of these versions you could perhaps be persuaded to make your own using whiteboard film and (for example) dibond– note, however, that such a whiteboard will not be receptive to magnets.
+A writing surface that is likewise dry-erasable but rather more suitable for use in the kitchen or the hallway can be created by combining a window/ whiteboard marker and a smooth (NOT satin-finished) acrylic glass sheet.